apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/ArchivalStorage.md

 ### Satisfy Storage Policy

-Schedule blocks to move based on file/directory policy.
-This command applicable only to the given path and its immediate children.
-Sub-directories won't be considered for satisfying the policy.
+Schedule blocks to move based on file's/directory's current storage policy.
+Note: For directory case, it will consider immediate files under that directory and it will not consider sub directories recursively.

 * Command: